 I wrote a small script to parse the sleep data into the correct format for Google Calendar to process and I was away!

-There are several steps to complete the integration process, they are as follows:
+These are the steps to complete the integration process:

 Make an IFTTT account.